metagenlab/TPutils/README.md

 ### How do I get set up? ###

 * Summary of set up

+Once you've cloned the repository into your /home/username/bin/, modify your .bashrc to automatically add the folder to your python path: export PYTHONPATH=/home/username/bin/utilitaires/:$PYTHONPATH

 * Configuration
 * Dependencies
 * Database configuration